leonardsellem/paperless-notion-sync/README.md

 - Added Date (date)
 - Correspondent (relation to Correspondents database)
 - Tags (relation to Tags database)
+- File (files & media) - Stores the actual document PDF/file from Paperless-NGX
+- Archived (checkbox) - Indicates if the document was deleted in Paperless-NGX

 ### Tags Database
 - Name (title)